 — James Bornholt

 Let’s consider the untyped, or pure, lambda calculus first.
-A term t in the lambda calculus is one of three forms:
+A term t

-Since variables and abstractions are values in the lambda calculus, only the application case can step - β\beta-reduction.
+Since variables and abstractions are values in the lambda calculus, only the application case can step - -reduction.
 As noted above, a language consisting of just these constructs is Turing complete.
 One can informally justify this by mentioning that number can be represented by Church numerals, recursion can be implemented using fixed-point combinators and booleans can be encoded using lambdas.
 This is all out of scope for this article, but I would provide resources to get a better understanding of these concepts.

 To make it easier to work with lambda calculus, we introduce a few extensions - namely, booleans and conditional expressions: